Introducing Honeybee: Calling via XMPP

 Consequently:

-• Under the postmarketOS wiki feature matrix, even if “Mulimedia Audio” works, there is no guarantee that “Modem calls/texts” will work
+• Under the postmarketOS wiki feature matrix, even if “Multimedia Audio” works, there is no guarantee that “Modem calls/texts” will work

 • This leaves a whole class of devices unfit for “daily driving”